ezimuel/PHPWebBench/README.md

 *PHPWebBench 0.1a*

 This is the first alpha version of the software.
-This means that it is *ready enough* to start testing and vetting the library, but not feature complete and not production ready.
+This means that it is *ready enough* to start testing but not feature complete and not production ready.

 As this software is **ALPHA**, **Use at your own risk**!